 In 2019, EPA commenced a 3 year Aboriginal Inclusion Action Plan- and planning is underway to develop a successor plan in collaboration with Traditional owners.

 The vision of the Aboriginal Inclusion Action Plan is to ensure that Traditional Owner cultural knowledge and environmental stewardship is recognised and part of EPA’s regulatory work in protecting human health and environment from the harmful effects of pollution and waste.

-- build strong, ongoing and effective relationships with Victorian Aboriginal people and Traditional Owners and custodians.
+- build strong, ongoing and effective relationships with Traditional Owners and custodians

 - increase understanding and respect across EPA for Aboriginal & Torres Strait Islander culture, as the First peoples

-- develop regulatory approaches that include Aboriginal people’s, Traditional Owners and custodians perspectives and values.
+- develop regulatory approaches that include Traditional Owners and custodians perspectives and values

-- increase the number of Aboriginal people we employ, in a culturally safe and inclusive workplace.
+- increase the number of Aboriginal & Torres Strait Islander people that we employ, in a culturally safe and inclusive workplace

-- build a robust framework for how we report on and measure our work to include Victorian Aboriginal people.
+- build a robust framework for how we report on and measure our work to include Traditional Owners and First peoples.

-A program of work has been developed for 2020-21 which has the following priority areas:
+A program of work has been developed which has the following priority areas:

-- Workforce inclusion.
-We will seek opportunities to improve Victorian Aboriginal people’s opportunities to join EPA’s workforce.
+- Workforce inclusion — We are seeking opportunities to improve Aboriginal and Torres Strait Islander people’s opportunities to join EPA’s workforce.